 Church growth and church health fascinate me.

-I’m always on the look out for church growth strategies that work.
-I’m interested in proven tactics that get the job done.
+I’m always on the lookout for church growth strategies that work.
+I’m interested in proven tactics which help us grow a healthy church.

 I’ve asked four pastors from Sydney, Australia to share with us church health and church growth strategies that work for them in their context.